ogonna-anaekwe/ptail/README.md

 # Assumptions
 We make 3 simple assumptions:
 1. The file being passed is valid.
-(Why would you want to print an invalid file eh?).
+(Why would you want to print an invalid file eh?)
 2. You're able to compile and run this program ([see instructions](https://github.com/ogonna-anaekwe/ptail#compile--run-program) below).
 3. Zero assumptions about the file length or the length of lines in the file.
 Both can be arbitrarily long (or *short?*).